maxmureev/docker_lepm_ngx-pagespeed/README.md

 Username: root
 Password: without password

 The phpMyAdmin are intentionally commented out in the docker-compose.yml file, since its inclusion is required only on request
+phpMyAdmin config is taken [here](https://github.com/phpmyadmin/docker)

 # Nginx